The law protects badgers, including their setts.

 Works that do not constitute development under the Town and Country Planning Act

-- The carrying out by a local authority or statutory undertakers of any works for the purpose of inspecting, repairing or renewing any sewers, mains, pipes, cables or other apparatus, including the breaking open of any street or other land for that purpose
+- a local authority or statutory undertakers carrying out any works for the purpose of inspecting, repairing or renewing any sewers, mains, pipes, cables or other apparatus, including the breaking open of any street or other land for that purpose;